ncthbrt/akka-cluster-playground/README.md

 a) Create a third worker node.
 Make sure it's networked properly.

 b) Add another lighthouse and add it to the seed node.
 Make sure they start in the same order each time using the depends_on field.
+tip: ALL seed node specs need to be updated: in akka.conf (arrays) as well as in docker-compose (comma-seperated strings).

 ### Exercise 4: Topology changes